From The Heart

 ‘I have a faint memory of a beautiful woman, I presume my mother, rocking me in a huge old rocker.
 And then I am in a barren room.
 There is a cot with a tattered blanket, a very old dresser, and a small window, high up, which I try to look out of, but I am too small.
 I feel cold and hungry — always cold and hungry.’

 ‘Where was this?’

-What they are saying about ‘From The Heart’
+What readers are saying about ‘From The Heart’

 Mary Mansour’s writing is beautifully and imaginatively written.
 She is very talented and I look forward to reading more of her work …Geke Nolden

 Mary Mansour shows good timing in her writing.
 She builds up the story with suspense and anticipation.
 Mary allows her characters to develop within their own realm as separate and real people that we can all relate to …Joan Jenkins

 Mary Mansour’s way with words, her sensitivity to the subject and characters, is what makes her a good writer.
 She grabs the reader’s attention, leaving them with a desire to read more …Keith Ellis